HoNfigurator/HoNfigurator-Central/README.md

 [Shindara](https://discordapp.com/users/291595808858439680)

 ## Requirements
+1. You must meet the [minimum system requirements](docs/hardware-requirements.md)
 1. You must have a registered [Project Kongor](https://kongor.online/) HoN account. **1 per server hosting**
 1. You must be a member of the Project Kongor [Discord channel](https://discord.gg/kongor).
 > **Note** This is how hosts are onboarded, and given the appropriate roles.
-3. You must accept the risks of hosting game servers.
+1. You must accept the risks of hosting game servers.
 	- Your Public IP will be exposed to players connecting to your server.
 	- Hosting private game servers could have legal issues as it requires server files not public to original HoN.
 They are not provided in this repository.
 1. You must be willing to submit match logs to upstream services.
 These are logs of occurances during games played on your server.
 	- We want to ensure that trends from games can be analysed in monitoring tools, and that a fair experienced is had by all players.
  	- How it works: [Monitoring](docs/monitoring.md)
+1. You must be onboarded as a HOST in the Project Kongor [Discord channel](https://discord.gg/kongor).
+Only whitelisted accounts can host.
+  - Use the #hosting channel to express your interest

 ## Installation
 <details>